Image Tools

 Should I compress PNG screenshots aggressively?

-Can I compress HEIF files too?
+Can I compress HEIF files from my iPhone?

 Related guides